The case for professional critics in science

 Montage as Archive

 I was recently reminded of Christian Marclay’s The Clock—a 24 hour film made up of thousands of short film clips, carefully edited together such that (when properly synchronized) the time depicted in each moment of film corresponds to the current time in the world.
 I’ve never seen it, and sadly only a few copies exist, but I think it’s a fascinating example of a kind of archival art.
-When you hear the description, you might think of it as just a kind of a gimmick, one which would not reward actual viewing.

 Reproducibility in Art and Science

 Marking the beginning of a new partnership between Rhizome and the Google Cultural Institute, the Rhizome blog recently published a conversation between Dragan Espenschied, Rhizome’s preservation director, and Vint Cerf, Google’s Chief Internet Evangelist.
 In addition to bringing together two people with among the coolest job titles ever, it got me thinking about some similarities between art and science when it comes to the issue of reproduction.
-The main thrust of the conversation is about the difficulty of preserving internet art.

 The Self-Archiving machine